Functions of the Thyroid

-- Thyroid produces too little hormone.
+- The thyroid produces too little hormone.

 - Hashimoto’s disease – the body creates an allergy to thyroid hormones, destroying them, and causing low hormone levels

-- Undiagnosed thyroid problems – normal laboratory levels of thyroid hormones T3 & T4, but have reoccurring or non responsive health problems; often, patients do better when supplemented with thyroid nutrients or hormone.
+- Undiagnosed thyroid problems – normal laboratory levels of thyroid hormones T3 & T4, but have reoccurring or non-responsive health problems; often, patients do better when supplemented with thyroid nutrients or hormone.

 - Viral infection may onset inflammation of the thyroid gland, causing hypothyroidism.

-- fatigue, slowed heart rate
+- fatigue and slowed heart rate

 - weight gain